w3c/wai-quick-start/source/advocating.html.erb.md

 {:/}

 {:.attach_permalink}
-## Leverage the role of people with disabilities
+## Engage with people with disabilities

 People with disabilities are often unaware of accessibility features, so that they are being infrequently demanded.
 Involving them in awareness-raising campaigns and discussion is equally important to ensure backing and a societal contract. @@@